vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

 correction calculations yet.
 You can switch back and forth between these three without losing the indices already marked.

-The middle plot (summed FID spectrum) is updated as you toggle FID indices.
+The bottom plot (summed FID spectrum) is updated as you toggle FID indices.
 You will only see this plot change if the ‘Apply Data Exclusion’ box is checked.
 This is useful since you can slowly work through all FIDs and exclude them one by one, but at the end you can see